 Let’s Make Cake (Bobo and Pup Pup) by Vikram Madan, illustrated by Nicola Slater

 The friends decide to make a cake.
 Bobo gathers silly things that aren’t part of the recipe (like a hat and a stick).
-This is a charming story with easy-to-read conversation bubble dialogue and playful comic illustrations!
+This is a charming story with conversation bubble dialogue and playful comic illustrations!

 Baseball Buzz by CC Joven